rwnx/pynonymizer/README.md

 * `file_path`
 * `[...]`

+Pynonymizer's main data replacement mechanism `fake_update` is a random selection from a small pool of data (`--seed-rows` controls the available Faker data).
+This process is chosen for compatibility and speed of operation, but does not guarantee uniqueness.
+This may or may not suit your exact use-case.
 For a full list of data generation strategies, see the docs on [strategyfiles](https://github.com/rwnx/pynonymizer/blob/master/doc/strategyfiles.md)

 ### Examples